Critical thinking skills and dispositions

 - Views others with compassion and empathy, even when disagreeing with them

 A true critical thinker is willing to challenge the status quo.
 They don't adhere to traditional methods simply because that’s the way it’s always been done.
-Being confident in his own views, they are not threatened by those of others.
+Being confident in their own views, they are not threatened by those of others.
 However, they are also able to defend their own views when necessary.

 CT is unlike making intuitive judgments because it takes sustained effort.
 Seeking relevant information requires diligence.
 Filtering and separating out appropriate information can be a lengthy process.